RFP release: November 11, 2019

 - Local government entities

 The application process has two steps: a letter of inquiry (LOI) phase and a full application phase.
-Based on a review of all letters of inquiry received, select organizations will be invited to submit a full application.
+Based on a review of all letters of inquiry received in January, select organizations will be invited to submit a full application.
+Applications will be due by February 14, 2020.

 Information Sessions & Resources